-The caesarean operation is often performed under an epidural anaesthetic (or spinal block), so that the mother is conscious for the birth of her child but does not feel the pain of the surgery; however in some cases, the anaesthetist may decide to use a general anaesthetic.
+The caesarean operation is often performed under an epidural anaesthetic (or spinal block), so that the mother is conscious for the birth of her child but does not feel the pain of the surgery; however in some cases, the anaesthetist and obstetrician may decide a general anaesthetic is preferable.

 These days, the operation is considered extremely safe, with a very low mortality rate.

-Caesarean section can be scheduled before labour commences (this is called an ‘elective’ caesarean) or may be unplanned until a complication occurs part-way through labour and an ‘emergency’ caesarean is decided upon.
+Caesarean section can be scheduled before labour commences (this is called an ‘elective’ caesarean) or may be unplanned until a complication occurs part-way through labour and an ‘emergency’ caesarean is done.

-During labour, if things are not progressing normally and complications have occurred, your doctor may decide to perform an unscheduled Caesarean section to reduce the risk to the mother or baby.
+If labour is not progressing normally and complications have occurred, a doctor may decide to perform an unscheduled Caesarean section to reduce the risk to the mother or baby.
 Reasons for caesarean delivery include:

 You will usually be in the operating theatre for up to an hour.
 Unless you are rushed into surgery very quickly, your partner is usually encouraged to stay with you for the birth (but will have to be gowned and scrubbed.)

 The surgeon makes a cut (usually a horizontal cut, through the abdomen into the lower section of the uterus, across the bikini line).
 The baby is lifted head-first through the incision, often with the assistance of forceps, and amniotic fluid removed from baby’s nose and mouth before the baby’s body is lifted free.
 If the baby is bottom done e.g. breech, they may be delivered bottom first.